-More jury members will be added in the upcoming weeks.
+The jury members will be added in the upcoming months.

 Ressa Schwarzwald